-This course introduces students to the concepts and principles used to visually tell stories and communicate ideas.
-Students will be exposed to various mediums that use visual storytelling and communication such as film, television, journalism, theater, and advertising.
-Basic techniques and design will be examined and applied throughout the course.
+An exposure to various mediums will give students a foundational knowledge to think critically and apply basic techniques and design throughout the course.
 With a closer and more intensified kind of observation, students will learn to develop the ability to understand and interpret visual information, as it exists in a wide range of media.
-From film and video to painting, sculpture, performance and fashion students will be exposed to a large amount of art and culture especially as it exists in Los Angeles and will learn about the ideas and theories that shape visual culture.
-Through film screenings, gallery and museum visits, field trips, personal research and lectures, students will learn about the fundamentals of the visual language by studying composition, line and shape, color, light and space and how these elements are used to visually tell stories and communicate non-verbal information.
+From film and video, to painting, sculpture, performance and fashion, students will be exposed to a wide array of art and culture, especially as it exists in Los Angeles, learning about the ideas and theories that shape visual culture.
+Through film screenings, gallery and museum visits, field trips, personal research, and lectures, students will learn about the fundamentals of the visual language by studying composition, line and shape, color, light, and space and how these elements are used to visually tell stories and communicate non-verbal information.
+Prerequisites: ENG 101 and 102; Concurrent enrollment in ENG 102 is acceptable.
 (3 credits)